 Types of Diabetes

 There are actually two different types of diabetes.
 The first is called Type I diabetes, which is the less common form.
 It is characterized by the pancreas not producing insulin or producing too little insulin.
 Type I can be developed after a viral infection, as a result of an autoimmune disorder, or it can also be genetic.
 The next form is called Type II and it develops when the pancreas is not producing enough insulin or the body is not able to properly use insulin that is produced.
 This form can sometimes be genetic, but it can actually be caused by lifestyle factors as well, such as physical inactivity and obesity.
 While these lifestyle factors can lead to developing Type II, it works conversely as well, meaning that it can be prevented by modifying these factors.
 Type II diabetes does not develop suddenly.
 According to Harvard Medical School scientists, individuals are typically in a pre-diabetic stage for some time before it actually develops.

-Back to the connection between alcoholism and diabetes, there are actually several factors that can potentially contribute to developing Type II diabetes, including:
+Back to the connection between diabetes and alcoholism, there are actually several factors that can potentially contribute to developing Type II diabetes.